logscrutinizer/dev/README.md

     * Select the LogScrutinizer target as "Set as Startup project"
     * Select __Release x64__ build variant
     * Build solution
+  * Run LogScrutinizer from Visual Studio
+    * LogScrutinizer is Qt5 dependent, and you need first to copy the Qt5 dlls to the same location as your logscrutinizer.exe when e.g. starting the debugger, or running in release mode.
+You typically find the Dlls in your Qt5 install directory under

+    ```
+    C:\Qt\5.13.0\msvc2017_64\bin

+    ```

+    dependent on your installation.
     * Press Ctrl-F5 to run (run Release version).
+    * Note, if you want to run in Debug you need to build HyperScan in Debug as well, and vice-versa for release.
+Then you run the HyperScan install project as well again to have it installed to "program files".

+#### Make an installation package)

+* Select the PACKAGE project in the solution file and build Note, if the version gets wrong in the installation package its because the file product_version.cmake hasn't be re-created.
+Just remove it, build the gen_product_version project (where it will be re-created), and then build the PACKAGE project again.

 #### Building using QtCreator
   * Start QtCreator